KaranBengani/cwvguard/README.md

 - Crawl and collect static routes
 - Evaluate CWV scores from PSI
 - Generate:
-  - A `middleware.ts` file with route-blocking logic
   - A `blocked-routes.json` file listing poor-performing routes
+  - A `cwv-scores-manual.json` file that stores the performance report

 ---